noisyboiler/flask-wamp/README.rst

 This is a standard Flask Extension.

 Under the hood you have a single `wampy`_ client instance with a WAMP WebSocket connection to Crossbar.
 So for every instance of your Flask App you have, you also have a single instance of wampy.
 You must wrap your Flask App in the flask-wamp App to achieve this, providing the Router host and Realm name.
-This should come from your Flask Config object - see `test_flask_wamp` for an example.
+This should come from your Flask Config object - see `test_flask_wamp.py`_ for an example.

 Then, much like with `nameko-wamp`_, you can declare a Flask endpoint/view to fulfill the WAMP Callee or Subscriber Role.
 This is doesn't stop you also routing HTTP requests to these views - bargain!